-The $MX^3$ Soft Starter implements a patented Slow Speed algorithm that can be used to rotate a three-phase AC motor, with control of the stator current, at speeds less than the rated synchropous speed of the motor.
-The algorithm is used with a standard three-phase six-switch SCR based soft starter.
-The advantages of the $MX^3$ starter algorithm over other "jogging" techniques are that: the low speed motor rotation is done without any additional hardware such as additional mechanical contactors and/or extra SCRs, the peak phase currents are reduced compared with other jogging techniques, motor heating is minimized, and higher shaft torque can be generated.
+The MX3 Soft Starter implements two patented Slow Speeds algorithms that can be used to rotate a three-phase AC motor, with control of the stator current, at speeds less than the rated synchronous speed of the motor.
+The algorithms are used with a standard three-phase six-switch SCR based soft starter.
+The advantages of the MX3 starter algorithms over other "jogging" techniques are that: the low speed motor rotation is done without any additional hardware such as additional mechanical contactors and/or extra SCRs, the peak phase currents are reduced compared with other jogging techniques, motor heating is minimized, and higher shaft torque can be generated.